navikt/pyarxaas/docs/index.rst

 Quick overview of how to get started using the package::

    # import dependencies
-   from pyaaas import ARXaaS
+   from pyarxaas import ARXaaS
-   from pyaaas.privacy_models import KAnonymity from pyaaas import AttributeType from pyaaas import Dataset import pandas as pd
+   from pyarxaas.privacy_models import KAnonymity from pyarxaas import AttributeType from pyarxaas import Dataset import pandas as pd

    arxaas = ARXaaS(url) # url contains url to AaaS web service